Honey Mustard Chicken Salad with Bacon will have you saying, “Holy Yum”.

 - Rinse, trim, and halve chicken breasts down the center lengthwise.
 You should have 8 chicken breast halves of even thicknesses.
 Optional: Marinate in 2 tbsp. of Honey Mustard Dressing, or skip and continue to next step.

-- Meanwhile, wash and chop salad veggies.
+- Meanwhile, wash and chop veggies (lettuce, tomatoes, avocado, red onion).